najlaauni/UniversityLife/ULRS1032 - Integrity and Anti-Corruption/Poster.md

 # 📰 TUGASAN POSTER KAJIAN KES

+## 📝 Summary
+This poster case study assignment (worth 40%) requires students to work in groups of six to eight members to identify and analyse a current issue related to integrity and corruption.
+Each group must conduct a case study using either interviews or surveys, limited strictly to students who are currently enrolled in the course.
+Groups are required to choose different issues from one another to ensure originality.
+The poster of an academic type having the dimensions of A2 will be the final product which is going to be submitted in the form of a soft copy by the end of the tenth week.
+The best poster belonging to every section will get the chance of being printed and exhibited during Integrity Week.
+The content of the poster has to be the following: an introduction consisting of background, chronology, critical incidents, and objectives; a literature review covering the concepts of integrity and corruption with local and global comparisons; the methodology section describing the respondents and the data collection method; findings and discussion; conclusion and recommendations; and a reference list.
+The poster must be based on facts, backed by academic citations, and clearly presented on a single A2 page.

+---

 ## 🔗 Methodology - Google Form
 Survey method via google forms.
 A total of 101 respondents in the country of students who take the subject of integrity and anti-corruption. <br>
 Focus of questions: <br>